-FIGURE 4: Map of Properties for which a Lead Safe Certification was issued, January 2021 - March 2022
+FIGURE 4: Map of Properties for which a Lead Safe Certification was issued, January 2021 - June 2022

 Application processing.
 Building & Housing has maintained timely handling of the lead safe applications received thus far.
-The average time between submission and a determination letter being issued has increased to 4.7 days while the median time remains at 1 day.
-Fully 27% of applications for which a determination was made (i.e., excluding pending group) had a determination letter generated the same day as the application was submitted and 87% have a determination within one week of submission.
-An additional 11% of applications had a determination issued in less than 30 days.
-Less than 2% had a period of 30 days or longer between submission and determination.
+The average time between submission and a determination letter being issued has increased to 10 days while the median time is 2 days.
+Fully 65% of applications for which a determination was made (i.e., excluding pending group) had a determination letter generated within one week of submission.
+An additional 28% of applications had a determination issued in less than 30 days.
+Approximately 8% had a period of 30 days or longer between submission and determination.

 Property Owners.
-The 2,726 lead safe certification applications involved a pool of 1,868 unique property owners, based on the name of the individual or entity owning the property.
+The 2,726 lead safe certification applications involved a pool of 2,693 unique property owners, based on the name of the individual or entity owning the property.
 Nearly one-half (43%) of these owners have applied for certification of a single property and one-quarter (29%) have applied for two properties.
 A small group of owners

-(14%) have applied for lead safe certification for 3-4 or more properties, and 14% have applied for 5 or more properties.
+(13%) have applied for lead safe certification for 3-4 or more properties, and 14% have applied for 5 or more properties.

 Lead inspectors.
-Through March 31, 2022, applications involved lead inspections done by 70 certified lead assessors, showing activity by a good number of qualified individuals.
-Nearly one-half of these inspectors completed inspections for 1-19 applications and the median number of applications per inspector was 11.
-Thus far, 10 inspectors have conducted inspections submitted with 75 or more lead safe applications, nine of which have completed over 100 inspections linked to a lead safe certification.
-Five inspectors account for 40% of all lead inspections connected to submitted lead safe applications.
+Through this quarter, applications involved lead inspections done by 70 certified lead assessors, showing involvement by a good number of certified individuals.
+Nearly one-third of these inspectors completed inspections for less than 20 applications and the median number of applications per inspector was 22.
+Thus far, 12 inspectors have conducted inspections submitted with 100 or more lead safe applications, three of which have completed over 300 inspections linked to a lead safe certification.
+Five inspectors account for 45% of all lead inspections connected to submitted lead safe applications.